camptocamp/openlayers-webgl-integration/roadmap.md

 This milestone could be extended to allow limited tilt of the camera and the display of 3D building data in orthographic projections.

+### Extensions

+* Animated zoom

+* Limited tilt close to the surface (all tiles at same zoom level, limited visible area)

 Milestone 2: 3D terrain in Cartesian space